spitlo/spitlo.github.io/content/code/pikseq.md

 You can mute individual tracks by using keys `a` to `z` on your keyboard.
 Or by clicking/tapping the track note.

-There are also a few palettes for you to choose between.
+There are also a few different palettes to choose from.